-These pages extend the very first overview of the Big Board-little universe (January 2012), as well as a working-draft for an article for the academic community that was written for Wikipedia and within Wikipedia (March 2012).
-At that time, the working assumption was that a base-2 chart from the Planck Units was out there in some academic journal, it just hadn’t yet been indexed by Google.
-Wikipedia seemed to be a good place to have the academic community work together to write up something so simple.
+These pages extend the very first overview of the Big Board-little universe (January 2012), as well as a draft of an article for the academic community that was written for Wikipedia and posted within Wikipedia (April 2012).
+At that time, the working assumption was that a base-2 chart from the Planck Units was out there in some academic journal, it just hadn’t been indexed by Google.
+Wikipedia seemed to be a good place to have our academic community work together to further develop something so simple.
 That was the starting point.
-The earliest draft of the article was first accepted and published early in April but then in May 2012 a group of specialists within Wikipedia rejected it as “original research” and it was deleted.
+The earliest draft of the article was first accepted and published but in May 2012 a group of specialists within Wikipedia rejected it as “original research” and it was deleted.
 Another article for the general public (and perpetual students) was also written in March 2012.
 We were attempting to find out what was wrong with our simple logic, mathematics and geometry.

 The very first doublings are a key to understand all the doublings.
 Yet, without question, this analysis will be an on-going process for the foreseeable future.
 It is a rather idiosyncratic access path to attempt to grasp the nature of reality by positing a small-scale universe that amounts to a pre-structure of all structure, one that gives rise to nodes or vertices, edges or lines, triangles and a multiplicity of 3D objects, and then to stuff of the human scale.
 So, it seems we must begin with most simple, the Planck Units, particularly the Planck Length, and begin to see what we can see in the process of multiplying by two.
 This type of exponential growth is called base-2.
 It creates a scale or orders of magnitude, a doubling (categories, clusters, groups, layers, notations, sets, steps and more).